 Short history of the Arctic environment

-Recent research based on ancient DNA conserved in permafrost provided a unique clear picture of Arctic ecosystems throughout the late Quaternary (past 50.000 years; Willerslev et al., 2014).
-For most of this period, dry steppe-tundra dominated by forbs was the characteristic Arctic ecosystem.
+Recent research, based on ancient DNA conserved in permafrost, provided a unique clear picture of arctic ecosystems throughout the late Quaternary (past 50,000 years; Willerslev et al., 2014).
+For most of this period, dry steppe-tundra dominated by forbs was the characteristic arctic ecosystem.
 However, diversity declined steeply throughout the Arctic during the LGM.
 Dry steppe-tundra and mesic climate continued to dominate throughout the LGM in western Beringia and the interior regions of eastern Beringia (Elias & Croker, 2008).
-Wet tundra did not appear until the end of the glacial period, approximately 10.000 YBP, concomitant with the extinctions of the charismatic mammoth (Willerslev et al, 2014).
+Wet tundra did not appear until the end of the glacial period, approximately 10,000 YBP, which is associated with the extinction of the charismatic mammoth (Willerslev et al, 2014).

-The Barents Sea Archipelagoes since the last glacial maximum
+The Barents Sea Archipelagoes since the Last Glacial Maximum

 Svalbard and Frans Josef Land were largely covered by ice during the LGM (Gataullin et al., 2001) and were exposed progressively as the ice began to retreat approximately 10,000 YBP.
 It is likely that few, if any, plants survived in situ during the LGM (Alsos et al., 2007), although a number of recent studies, both biological and glaciological, have hinted at the possible existence of refugia (Landvik et al., 2003; Westergaard et al., 2011).
 The south island of Novaya Zemlya remained ice free with shrub vegetation (Serebryanny et al., 1998; Velichko, 2002).
 The relatively short period since deglaciation, combined with the arctic climate and continuing periglacial soil processes, have strongly influenced habitats and ecosystems.